Nagorno-Karabakh: Antiquity and Early Middle Ages

-In 387 AD, after the partition of Armenia between the Roman Empire and Sassanid Persia, two Armenian provinces, Artsakh and Utik, became part of the Sassanid satrapy of Caucasian Albania, which, in turn, came under strong Armenian religious and cultural influence.
+In 387 AD, after the partition of Armenia between the Roman Empire and Sassanid Persia, two Armenian provinces – Artsakh and Utik – became part of the Sassanid satrapy of Caucasian Albania, which in turn came under strong Armenian religious and cultural influence.
 At the time the population of Artsakh and Utik consisted of Armenians and several Armenized tribes.

 Armenian culture and civilization flourished in the early medieval Nagorno-Karabakh.
-In the 5th century, the first-ever Armenian school was opened on the territory of modern Nagorno-Karabakh at Amaras Monastery by the efforts of St. Mesrop Mashtots, the inventor of the Armenian alphabet.
+In the 5th century, the first-ever Armenian school was opened on the territory of modern Nagorno-Karabakh at Amaras Monastery through the efforts of St. Mesrop Mashtots, the inventor of the Armenian alphabet.
 St. Mesrop was very active in preaching the Gospel in Artsakh and Utik.
 Overall, Mesrop Mashtots made three trips to Artsakh and Utik, ultimately reaching pagan territories at the foothills of the Greater Caucasus.
 The 7th-century Armenian linguist and grammarian Stephanos Syunetsi stated in his work that Armenians of Artsakh had their own dialect, and encouraged his readers to learn it.